jodafm/templates/sls-standard-starter/README.md

 cd ../../
 ```

+This would be a "Deploy all" type script for initial deployments.
+For future deploys it's more efficient to just deploy the resources you need.

 #### Monorepo vs. Separated Structure

-It's worth noting that these files could all share a monorepo with a single root-level `serverless.yml` file.
+It's worth noting that these files could have been structured as a monorepo with a single root-level `serverless.yml`.
 Project setup and resource sharing is generally easier this way and it can be great for testing connections or building small projects.
-Generally we encourage a separated structure like this example for a number of reasons:
+That said we generally encourage a separated structure like the example for a number of reasons:
-* Individual **deployments are faster** since the entire app isn't being reevaluated on every change
+* Individual **deployments are faster** since the entire app isn't being reevaluated on each change
-* **Project security** is easier when repo access can be managed granularly - a monorepo means frontend, backend, and data all share the same deployment.
+* **Project security** is easier when repo access can be managed granularly - a monorepo means frontend, backend, and data all share the same deployment & resources
 * Servers, databases, and other **core services are safer** since their resources are maintained separately
 * **Fewer deployment conflicts** arise when each team/dev/resource has its own deployment - what happens if the frontend and backend deploy changes at the same time?